How eir Protects You

 - Install malicious software on your computer known as Malware which can extract personal data from your computer or device.

-You may have recieved an email stating there was an issue with a payment on your most recent bill, asking you to click a link to pay the balance.
+You may have received an email stating there was an issue with a payment on your most recent bill, asking you to click a link to pay the balance or to receive a refund.
 This link sends you to an unauthorised third party site that closely resembles the eir website but has various different URL addresses at the top of the web page.

-Alternatively, you may have received an email that claims that a bill is ready, that an account needs to be verified, you are due a refund or that a payment needs to be confirmed.
+You may also have received an email that claims that a bill is ready, that an account needs to be verified, you are due an unexpected refund or that a payment needs to be confirmed.
 Examples of which are below:

 This is phishing sent via text messages.
 Like emails, they appear to come from legitimate numbers in an attempt to prompt you to supply personal information. eir will NEVER ask for personal or financial information over text.